 - Place the skull in the bucket

-- Get a hose to trickle water as slowly as you possibly can and place it dripping into the bucket
+- Get a hose to trickle water into the bucket

-- Continually check the water level and wait for three days
+- Continually check the water level and "cook" it for up to three* days.

-- Pull out the skull and use needle nose pliers, running water and a knife to clean off the flesh.
+- Pull out the skull and use needle nose pliers, running water and a knife to clean off the bulk of the flesh.

 What the bucket heater does is it slow cooks the skull.
 It has a thermostat the keeps the water temperature around 150° and towards boiling but it does not heat it to the point of boiling.
 This method is nice because if you get your skull in shortly after harvesting your buck the process will not create any unpleasant smells.
 I like that there is no bacteria involved that stinks and could get on you.